hekors/.github/profile/README.md

 Welcome to [HEKORS Community's](https://hekors.tech) GitHub.
 A community of Hackers, Builders and People in Tech.

 We are actively advocating Hackathons, Open Source & Engineering for people.
-Making sure everyone is getting up-to-date knowledge from the world of tech and being an active part of the community and contributing back 🚀
+Making certain that everyone has up-to-date knowledge from the world of technology, as well as being an active member of the community and contributing back 🚀

 HEKORS is a warm and inclusive community, always filled with people who are super active in community and really good in their work, in respective disciplines.